KGausel/Humio-parsers/HAProxy/readme.md

 There might be missing types, and if you have customized the logs in any way this may not work.

+Because of limits in syslog, the `http_request` field may be truncated, in this case the field `truncated` will be set to `true`.

+Sometimes the `http_request` field contains garbage, I am assuming this comes from bad requests.
+To find cases of this you can run the search `http_request=* method!=*` as the method and path will not be parsed in this situation.

 # Important

 You have to change the timezone in the `parseTimestamp` line unless you are logging in UTC